 The confidentiality obligation is also stipulated in Section 43 of the Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces.

-Section 4 Negotiating procedure
+Section 4 Negotiation procedure

-If a dispute concerns the termination of the employment of the labour protection delegate or chief labour protection delegate, local and union negotiations shall be entered into immediately.
+Local and inter-federation negotiations shall take place without delay when a dispute concerns termination of the employment of a labour protection delegate or chief labour protection delegate.

 Section 5 Validity